 It’s time for something different.

-- 1 whole orange or lemon, preferably organic (to avoid having pesticides in your hairspray)
+- 1 whole orange (for dark hair) or lemon (for light hair), preferably organic (to avoid having pesticides in your hairspray)

-- 2 cups filtered water (find the best water purification systems here)
+- 2 cups distilled or filtered water (find the best water purification systems here)

 - 6-8 drops of lavender essential oil (find 100% pure essential oils here)

 Cut a whole orange or lemon into wedges and combine with 2 cups water in a small pot.
-Boil over medium high heat and reduce liquid by half.
+Boil over medium high heat until liquid is reduced by half.

-Add alcohol and essential oils to the cup of citrus juice.
+Combine alcohol and essential oils in a small bowl, swirl to mix, then add to the cup of citrus juice.
 (Feel free to experiment with your favorite essential oil or leave them out altogether.)

 This formula has been tested on my brunette hair.
 Use an orange for darker hair, and lemons only if your hair is light-colored.
 There is a chance the lemon can lighten your hair when exposed to sunlight.